These lean to shed plans for a durable lean-to shed cum tool bin have

 - 8 ft tall rear wall for easily accommodating shelves and long handle tools

-This is not commonly available in usual lean to shed plans.
+This is not commonly available in usual lean to shed crafting diagrams.

 Lean To Shed Plans – Step By Step Instructions For Building A Lean-To Shed